-The ideal spot is relatively flat land, or a gentle slope facing south.
+The ideal spot is relatively flat land or a gentle slope facing south.
 However, most large plots of cleared land will serve the purpose.

 Panel costs alone are typically between $26,750 and $31,000 per acre.
-There will also be some other costs associated, such as installing the equipment, batteries needed, transformers and wiring.
+There are also other associated costs, such as installing the equipment, batteries, transformers, and wiring.

 The Solar Energy Industries Association publishes average costs for solar builds.
 This is priced out on a per-watt basis.

-In Q4 of 2021, the average cost for a solar farm was a range of $0.89 to $1.01 per watt.
-Since there are 1,000,000 watts in a megawatt, the cost for the average 1 megawatt solar farm ranges from $890,000 to $1,010,000.
+In 2021, the average cost for a solar farm was a range of $0.89 to $1.01 per watt.
+Since there are 1,000,000 watts in a megawatt, the total cost for the average 1-megawatt solar farm ranges from $890,000 to $1,010,000.